 Time for a new blogathon!
 My blogging habits have been spotty lately, I know.
 A broken ankle and several other personal issues have made it difficult to post regularly.
-The good news is my ankle is just about completely recovered, and other areas of my life seem to be finally calming down into a new routine.
-So why not host a new blogathon?
-This time, … Continue reading Announcing The Costume Drama Blogathon!
+The good news is my ankle is just about completely recovered, and other areas of my life seem to be finally calming down into a new … Continue reading Announcing The Costume Drama Blogathon!

 This post is part of The Hotter’nell Blogathon, hosted by Steve at MovieMovieBlogBlogII.
 Read the rest of the hot posts HERE!
-The British film The Day the Earth Caught Fire came in a tad late in the “anxiety about after-effects of the atom bomb” subset of the apocalyptic genre that was so popular during the 1950s.
-It was not that enthusiastically received when it was … Continue reading The Day the Earth Caught Fire (1961)
+The British film The Day the Earth Caught Fire came in a tad late in the “anxiety about after-effects of the atom bomb” subset of the apocalyptic genre that was so popular during the … Continue reading The Day the Earth Caught Fire (1961)

 This post is part of The Great Villain Blogathon 2019, hosted by Shadows and Satin, Speakeasy, and Silver Screenings.
 Read the rest of the villainous posts HERE!
 When I saw Hamilton on Broadway a couple of years ago, I was accompanied by my niece.
 By then I knew the entire score almost by heart, but … Continue reading Bad Guys Get the Best Songs: Judas in Jesus Christ Superstar

 When Sister Celluloid announced this blogathon, I did not have a moment's hesitation about choosing the 1959 film The Nun's Story as my topic.
 We tend to automatically think of Audrey Hepburn as chic, glamorous, and almost always in a romantic story.
-It could seem at first glance a very odd bit of miscasting but to my mind her role as Sister Luke is her … Continue reading A Woman at War With Herself: The Nun’s Story (1959)
+It could seem at first glance a very odd bit of miscasting but … Continue reading A Woman at War With Herself: The Nun’s Story (1959)

 This post is part of The Fifth Annual Favourite TV Show Episode Blogathon, hosted by Terry at A Shroud of Thoughts.
 Read the rest of the posts in this event HERE!
 Many years ago I took a seminar on story structure.
-The teacher briefly discussed sitcom story structure, summing it up this way: "Act I: they get into trouble.
-Act II: they get out of … Continue reading “A Little Song, a Little Dance, a Little Seltzer Down Your Pants”
+The teacher briefly discussed sitcom story structure, summing it up this way: "Act I: … Continue reading “A Little Song, a Little Dance, a Little Seltzer Down Your Pants”

 We have one more link to share from The Richard Matheson Blogathon: It Came From The Man Cave! found Burn, Witch, Burn, just an O.K. entry in the genre, though he did appreciate the performance of lead man Peter Wyngarde.
-Rich at Wide Screen World and I would like to thank all the bloggers who participated in this event.
-We hope you enjoyed it as … Continue reading The Richard Matheson Blogathon–Final Wrap-Up!
+Rich at Wide Screen World and I would like to thank all the bloggers who … Continue reading The Richard Matheson Blogathon–Final Wrap-Up!